Ian White (darts player): 2013

 White was just outside the top 32 ranked players who qualified automatically for the 2013 World Championship.
 However, his impressive play in events in 2012 earned him the first spot of sixteen that were available for non-qualified players via the ProTour Order of Merit.
 White was over £18,000 ahead of the second placed Michael Smith.
-He was beaten by Mark Webster 1–3 in the first round.
+He was beaten by Mark Webster 3–1 in the first round.
 However, after the tournament he was ranked world number 30, the first time White has been inside the top 32.
-He was beaten by Steve West 3–9 in the third round of the UK Open.
+He was beaten by Steve West 9–3 in the third round of the UK Open.
 At the eighth Players Championship in September, White won his first PDC tournament by defeating Simon Whitlock 6–3 in a final with an average of almost 101.
-He had earlier beaten two-time World Champion Adrian Lewis 6–1 and the title saw him move up to 23rd on the Order of Merit.
+He had earlier beaten two-time World Champion Adrian Lewis 6–1 and the title saw him move up to 23rd on the PDC Order of Merit.
 White faced Dave Chisnall in the first round of the World Grand Prix and missed eight darts for legs in the deciding set to lose 2–1.
 He made his debut in the Championship League and won his group at the first time of asking by beating Peter Wright 6–4 in the final.
 In the Winners Group he won three of his seven matches to finish sixth in the eight man table.
 Whilst the top 16 players on the Order of Merit were competing in the Masters in November, White took full advantage by winning his second PDC ranking title at the 14th Players Championship with a 6–3 success over Andy Jenkins in the final.
 He beat Ronnie Baxter 6–3 and Terry Jenkins 9–2 at the Players Championship Finals to reach the quarter-finals of a PDC major event for the first time.
 White fell 4–0 down to Andy Hamilton and could never recover the deficit as he lost 9–6.